 C. Action Plan for Responding to Health Concerns

-The manager on duty will then minimize contact of the ill person with all guests and staff of the establishment.
+The manager on duty will then minimise contact of the ill person with all guests and staff of the establishment.
 This will be effected by providing the person with a mask, and, if the sick person cannot be transferred to a medical establishment, they will be isolated and contained within one room on a temporary basis.
-Once the sick person has left the premises, this room – and any other areas or touch points that may have been contaminated - will then be subjected to a quarantine and disinfectant, with the staff member using gloves and a disposable apron, before it is made available again.
+Once the sick person has left the premises, this room – and any other areas or touch points that may have been contaminated - will then be subjected to a quarantine followed by the application of a disinfectant and detergent, with the staff member using a disposable mask, gloves and apron, before it is made available again.

 D. General Employee Responsibilities

 All employees shall follow Government and WHO guidance regarding handwashing.
 Staff will be required to remove any jewellery from their hands and wrists prior to their shift starting.
-Employees shall wash their hands for at least 20 seconds, or use anti-viral sanitizer when a sink is not available, after any of the following activities: using the toilet, sneezing, touching the face, cleaning, eating, drinking, accepting items from a guest (ID, cash, credit card, room key), taking a break, and before a shift and as needed throughout the shift.
+Employees shall wash their hands for at least 20 seconds, or use anti-viral sanitiser when a sink is not available, after any of the following activities: using the toilet, sneezing, touching the face, cleaning, eating, drinking, accepting items from a guest (ID, cash, credit card, room key), taking a break, and before a shift and as needed throughout the shift.
 Where required, employees shall wear gloves for added protection and sanitation efforts.
 Proper hand hygiene, in accordance with government and WHO guidelines, will be followed prior to and after removing the gloves.
-Manager on duty will remind everyone to wash their hands or use a hand gel at the start of every shift.
+The manager on duty will monitor this and remind everyone to wash their hands and use a hand gel at the start of every shift.

-All employees shall receive COVID-19 safety and facility sanitation protocols training recommendations based on official guidance from our health & safety advisors (CSC), the government and WHO, with more comprehensive training for employees with frequent guest contact including Housekeeping, Food & Beverage, Spa, Reception, Hotel Operations, Concierge Services, and Maintenance/Engineering.
+All employees shall receive COVID-19 safety, risk assessment training for their area and facility sanitation protocols training recommendations based on official guidance from our health & safety advisors (CSC), the government and WHO, with more comprehensive training for employees with frequent guest contact including Housekeeping, Food & Beverage, Spa, Reception, Hotel Operations, Concierge Services, and Maintenance/Engineering.

 Training will include details about current distancing requirements, routes of transmission and the importance of hand washing and surface disinfection at key times.
-All staff will be instructed about not coming to work if they have a fever or new cough.
-They should stay at home for seven days (or for as long as prevailing guidance dictates).
+All staff will be instructed about not coming to work if they are suffering from COVID-19 symptoms.
+They should stay at home for ten days (or for as long as prevailing guidance dictates).

 A general commitment to hygiene shall be regularly communicated to staff, including transmission threats outside of the workplace, infection and quarantine guidelines, and actions to reduce risk of infection in the home.

-A separate document will be issued to staff with guidance on change of procedures to minimize risk of spreading COVID-19.
+A separate document will be issued to staff with guidance on change of procedures to minimise risk of spreading COVID-19.